-We feel, that, again, LEAA's past record of demonstration programs and the development of such programs are reflected in the recommendations of the study group-more of the same.
+We feel, that, again, LEAA's past record of demonstration programs and the development of such programs are reflected in the recommendations of the study

 Revenue sharing programs have traditionally failed to directly impact the minority community.
 The LEAA program should not be converted to a form of revenue sharing.
 Whatever form is adopted for fund distribution should allow for priority funding directed to those areas with the greatest crime problems.